svalinn/DAGMC/INSTALL.rst

 2) Apply the patch from the patch folder patch -p1 < patch/dagmc.patch.5.1.60
-3) Assuming your patch was succesfully applied, i.e. there were no warnings or errors then we can now start building, create assuming you are in the base level of the DAGMC repo, create a new directory and navigate to it. mkdir bld cd bld
+3) Assuming your patch was succesfully applied, i.e. there were no warnings or errors then we can now start building, assuming that you are in the base level of the DAGMC repo, create a new directory and navigate to it. mkdir bld cd bld
 4) We can now configure DAGMC for building, you must include the CMAKE_INSTALL_PREFIX option with a folder where